JuliusWitteveen/docsum/README.md

 ## summarization.py

-### Overview

-- This module is well-structured and modular, with clear separation of functionalities.
+- Structured module, with clear separation of functionalities.
-- It leverages advanced techniques like text embeddings, clustering, and large language models (LLMs) for summarization.
+- Lverages advanced techniques like text embeddings, clustering, and large language models (LLMs) for summarization.
 - Parallel processing is used for efficiency, especially important for handling large documents.
 - A progress callback is used for real-time progress bar updates.